tattabbum/trove_manual_installation/manual_installation_havana.rst

 There are several configuration files for Trove:

-* api-paste.ini and trove.conf.sample – for trove-api
+* api-paste.ini and trove.conf.sample ï¿½ for trove-api
-* trove-taskmanager.conf.sample – for trove-taskmanager
+* trove-taskmanager.conf.sample ï¿½ for trove-taskmanager
-* trove-guestagent.conf.sample – for trove-guestagent
+* trove-guestagent.conf.sample ï¿½ for trove-guestagent
-* <service_type>.cloudinit – cloudinit scripts for different service types.
-For now only ‘mysql’ and ‘percona’ are recognized as valid service types.
-NOTE: file names must exactly follow the pattern, e.g. ‘mysql.cloudinit’
+* <service_type>.cloudinit ï¿½ cloudinit scripts for different service types.
+For now only ï¿½mysqlï¿½ and ï¿½perconaï¿½ are recognized as valid service types.
+NOTE: file names must exactly follow the pattern, e.g. ï¿½mysql.cloudinitï¿½

 Samples of the above are available in $TROVE/trove/etc/trove/ as *.conf.sample files.
-If a vanilla Ubuntu image used as a source image for Trove instances, then it is cloudinit script’s responsibility to install and run Trove guestagent in the instance.
+If a vanilla Ubuntu image used as a source image for Trove instances, then it is cloudinit scriptï¿½s responsibility to install and run Trove guestagent in the instance.
 As an alternative one may consider creating a custom image with pre-installed and pre-configured Trove in it.

 * Edit the trove.conf.sample and trove-taskmanager.conf.sample files, adding the Rabbit Hostname for AMQP::